Tool Reviews

 ✅ Pros

-Directly Linked to Adobe: As part of the Adobe family, Behance offers seamless integration with Creative Cloud apps, allowing for easy updates and project sharing.
+As part of the Adobe family, Behance syncs with Creative Cloud apps, making it easy to upload and update projects directly from tools like Photoshop or Illustrator.

 ❌ Cons